East Bridge

 5. Run a short test cycle and observe

 If water still doesn't drain after these steps, the pump or a control board issue is likely involved.
+If the unit also fails to begin cycles, see our guide on dishwasher not starting.

 Error Codes to Watch For